DanielHoffmann/wasm-performance-test/README.md

 Run `yarn run run-native` to compile the C++ to x64 and run it immediately.
 Entry point is ./src/main.cpp main() function.
 The main() will run performance tests against the same functions that are exported from the wasm module.
 Useful to compare performance between the wasm-compiled code versus the natively-compiled code.

-# Test Cases

-To select which test case to run go to index.ts and at the end of the file uncomment the appropriate test and refresh the page.

-Most test cases have a JS and a Wasm implementation for comparison, some have multiple wasm implementations using different C types (long, float, double, etc).

-## addingTest()

-Simple function that adds and substracts to a variable inside a long-running loop, implemented in JS and in C using unsigned longs, floats and doubles

-## bridgeTest()

-Testing JS/Wasm communication

-## render2dJS(threads=1)

-Complex animation written in JS that renders to a 600x600 canvas.
-This is implemented using webworkers and can be parallelized to improve performance (first parameter is number of threads, defaults to 1).
-Uses SharedArrayBuffer to have a shared memory area between the workers to avoid memory copying.

-## render2dWasm()

-Same as render2dTestJS, but written in C and compiled to Wasm.
-It renders to a browser canvas by creating C buffer and sending its pointer to Javascript and associating that buffer with the `<canvas>` tag.
-This version is not multithreaded because WASM doesn't support threads yet.

-## workerTest()

-Spawns multiple JS workers that run an infinite loop that logs every so often to console.
-Meant to check if the browser can actually run it multi-threaded and to test if the main thread freezes

 # C types

 wasm32: